ahmed-mahdi18/ahmed-mahdi18/README.md

 - 🪄 I'm interested in Cyber security, AI and software development
 - 👨‍💻 All of my repositories are available at [https://github.com/ahmed-mahdi18?tab=repositories](https://github.com/ahmed-mahdi18?tab=repositories)
 - 📄 Know about my experiences [https://www.linkedin.com/in/ahmed-mahdi-b43529205/](https://www.linkedin.com/in/ahmed-mahdi-b43529205/)
+- ⚡ fun fact: I like playing football and computer games
 - 📫 How to reach me **mahdiah@tcd.ie**